 African wild asses face other problems, brought about by increasing human populations and the expansion of agriculture.
 More and more, wild asses are competing with domestic livestock for limited grazing grounds and water sources.
 And as the wild and domestic animals come into contact, there is more and more interbreeding -- another serious threat to wild asses.

 African wild asses need help if they're going to survive in the wild.
 An essential first step is surveying the wild populations to learn their numbers and distribution.
-This work is beginning now, through a partnership between the Ethiopian Wildlife Conservation Organization and the Saint Louis Zoo (see side story).
-These surveys will enable the researchers to develop detailed conservation strategies.
-Through these efforts, we hope to help African wild asses survive where they belong -- in the wild.
+In 2017 the Saint Louis Zoo assisted in the development of the Roadmap for the Conservation of the African Wild Ass, which outlines key actions to help conserve this species over the next ten years.

 - They may be small, but they're fast: African wild asses have been clocked at 30 miles per hour.